The City Museum, Cradle of Havana's Symbols

 The City Museum

-The City Museum has forty permanent exhibition rooms whose objective is to preserve and exhibit relics of Cuban history, especially from the colonial period.
-For this very reason, it is considered the most important museum in Havana's historical center.
-The most relevant of these exhibition rooms are listed here.
+The City Museum has forty permanent exhibition rooms whose objective is to preserve and exhibit relics of the Cuban history, especially from the colonial era.
+For this very reason, it is considered the most important museum in Old Havana.
+The most relevant of these exhibition rooms are listed below.

 "Giraldilla"

-This is where the original statue of the Giraldilla is kept, which was swept away by a cyclone in 1926 from one of the towers of the already cited Castillo de la Real Fuerza.
-Now, what is in the castle is a replica, being the original kept on the City Museum.
-For more details on the legend of the Giraldilla, see this page.
+This is where the original statue of the Giraldilla is kept, which was swept away by a cyclone in 1926 from one of the towers of the already cited Real Force Castle.
+Now, what is in the castle is a replica, being the original kept here, in the City Museum.
+For more details about the legend of the Giraldilla, see this page.

 Heraldry